learn-co-curriculum/ruby-oo-inheritance-super/README.md

 end
 ```

 However, when a student logs into our app, we need to not only set their logged in attribute to `true`, we need to set their "in class" attribute to true.
 We could simply edit the `#log_in` method in the `User` class to account for this.
 But that doesn't make sense here.
 Remember that both `Student` and `Teacher` inherit from `User`.
-Teachers don't need to indicate that they are "in class", so we don't want to alter the `#log_in` method of our parent class and inadvertently give teachers some behavior that they don't want or need.
+Teachers don't need to indicate that they are "in class", so we don't want to alter the `#log_in` method of our parent class and inadvertantly give teachers some behavior that they don't want or need.

 Instead, we can augment, or supercharge, the `#log_in` method *inside* of the `Student` class.